 For instance, our Alienware laptop has a key labeled both HOME and PRT SCRN.
-To use the Print Screen function, we also press the Function (or FN) key.
+To use the Print Screen function and take a screenshot, we also press the Function (or FN) key.
 If we want to save a screenshot as a file, we must also press the Windows key at the same time for a three-key combo.

 1. Press the Windows and Print Screen keys simultaneously.
 The screen grows dim for several seconds.
 On laptops, you may need to press the Windows, Function, and Print Screen keys.

 2. Click the Folder icon on the taskbar.
 This opens File Explorer.

 3. Select Pictures on the menu to the left or the folder icon towards the top.

 5. Click View and select Details in the drop-down menu.